 You may have received a gift of bath salts at some point.
 The little, colored pieces of salt will dissolve in the water and often give off a fragrance.

-While liquid bubble bath may seem harmless, you should be cautious of even using this product.
+While liquid bubble bath may seem harmless, you should be cautious of even using this product during bath time.

 “Even the basic bubble bath can cause vaginal irritation, if used frequently or in large volumes.
 In general, however, there is less dye and other chemicals in this product than in bath bombs,” Dr. Hemesath says.